ibraheemdev/modern-unix/README.md

 # Modern Unix

-A collection of modern/faster/saner alternatives or complements to common unix commands.
+A collection of modern/faster/saner alternatives to common unix commands, as well as some command-line productivity tools that are just realy cool =)

 ## File Listing